algosup/2022-2023-project-5-algorithmics-Team-5/Documents/Technical_Specifications.md

 Process:

 1. Determine Output Tank(-s)
-    1. Total Quantity Of Each Wine
+    1. Calculate total Quantity Of Each Wine
-    2. Total Possible Output
+    2. Calculate total possible perfect output using the formula
-    3. Determine Output Tank(-s)
+    3. Determine Output Tank(-s) - closest to the possible maximum output or a division (multiple output tanks)
 2. Transfer
-    1. Select Tank Output1
-    2. Determine Tank Origin1
-    3. Determine Tank Origin2
-    4. Determine Tank Origin3
-    5. Repeat for each Output Tank
+    1. For each output Tank
+        1. For each wine in the formula
+            1. Calculate remaining empty space
+            2. Calculate necessary quantity of wine
+            3. Search for tank with matching size
+				- If there is not tank with matching size, do a division (`work in progress`)
+            4. Transfer / Create a step
+				- If the remaining empty space can't allow the transfer, transfer the maximum possible quantity to the tank (finishing this one) and transfer the rest to the next output tank
+            5. Calculate current formula for this output tank
 3. Verify there is no half-full tanks
     1. circle through all tanks
     2. if tanks are half full either
-        - Do a final mix with a formula that will be wrong
+        - Do a final mix with a formula that will be different from the asked one
-        - Reunite the same wine in the same tank (if quantities are good)
+        - Reunite the same wine in the same tank (if quantities are matching a tank's size)
-        - Put those wines in bottles
+        - Put those remaining wines in bottles

 Output:
 - A table containing steps structs